twse/random-stuff/README.md

 **Command line** - They won't receive emails when everyone is added - this will see the message in the log.
 1. Clone the `mozilla/community-data` repository.
 2. Copy names from Mozilla-related websites such as translation projects.
-3. Save the file as .csv (comma separated value).
+3. Save the file as .csv (the file extension means comma separated value).
 4. Add the contents to `names.csv` via `echo file.csv >> ../names.csv` with the second word replaced with your actual file having a list.
 5. Commit changes via `git commit -a -m "message"` replaced with your own message.
 6. Login as the current owner (see module info below) to push changes.